 Jeffrey Lombardo; director of the Ocean Awareness community, expert diver, aquatic cinematographer, television producer, and passionate ocean advocate has spent years working on various projects aimed to help people understand and appreciate the natural world and the upmost importance of protecting our oceans.

-Phytoplankton Education with Jeffrey Lombardo
+Phytoplankton Q&A with Jeffrey Lombardo

-Q. Jeffrey, How do Phytoplankton live?
+Q. How does phytoplankton live?

-Q. Why is phytoplankton important?
+Q. Why is it important?

-Q. How do phytoplankton affect global climate?
+Q. How do these small creatures affect global climate?

-A. The phytoplankton in our oceans rivals the photosynthetic abilities of even the great Boreal forests of the world.
+A. The phytoplankton in our oceans rivals the photosynthetic abilities of even the great boreal forests of the world.
 By converting CO2 into useable components for the ocean to use and oxygen for terrestrial creatures to breathe, the phytoplankton hold an important role in controlling global warming.

 Q. What percentage of marine plants is phytoplankton?